ANALYTICS SOLUTIONS2025-07-07⏱️ 14 minutes

 Tracking of Food Orders

-People have become familiar with the food contamination risks in the supply chain.
+People have become increasingly aware of the risks of food contamination in the supply chain.

 Meet eCommerce Expectations

-The food and beverage sector struggles to adjust to the rising client expectations of eCommerce brands in comparison to different sectors.
+The food and beverage sector struggles to keep pace with the rising expectations of e-commerce brands compared to other industries.

-They need to improve in implementing eCommerce, even though this pandemic has sped up this implementation.
+They need to improve in implementing e-commerce, even though the pandemic has accelerated this implementation.

 Customer's timelines